pyvec/cz.pycon.org-2016/README.md

 3. `python manage.py migrate`
 4. `python manage.py runserver`

 If you also want to work with styles and javascript, you need to have `node.js`.
-Inside `pyconcz_2016/pyconcz_2016` directory (the same directory where `manage.py` is) run following commands:
+Inside root directory (the same directory where `manage.py` is) run following commands:

 1. `npm install`
 2. `npm start`